Camp Widjiwagan

-Camp Widjiwagan is a YMCA camp based on Burntside Lake near Ely, Minnesota, United States.
+Camp Widjiwagan is a YMCA camp based on Burntside Lake near Ely, Minnesota, United States, with a focus on providing wilderness tripping and education to teens ages 11-18.

 Mission

 The mission of Camp Widjiwagan is "to develop, in young people, respect for self, community, and the environment, through wilderness adventure and environmental education."

 History

 Camp Widjiwagan was founded in 1929 by Julian Kirby with the permission of the YMCA as an all-boys wilderness camp.
 In 1947 it held its first sessions for girls.
 Since its founding it has gained national recognition for its excellent canoeing and backpacking programs.
 Since 1973 it has also run a strong environmental education program, called the Widjiwagan Outdoor Learning Program.

 When the YMCA purchased Camp Du Nord in 1961 and Camp Northland in 1981, Camp Widjiwagan helped set them up as YMCA centers on Burntside Lake.

 Wilderness Tripping Program

-The wilderness tripping program at Widjiwagan runs from June through August and works with youth from the ages of 12 to 18.
-Three types of trips are offered: canoe, backpack, and 'combo' trips incorporating both canoeing and backpacking.
+The wilderness tripping program at Widjiwagan runs from June through August and works with youth from the ages of 11 to 18.
+Two types of trips are offered: canoeing and backpacking.
 There are a progression of trips in both canoeing and backpacking, as the age and skill level of a camper increase.
 The trips are single-sex and feature a high ratio of staff to youth, as high as 1 to 2 on the introductory trips, though a ratio of 1 to 5 is more common.
 The program offers standard, open-enrolled trips as well as by-invitation advanced trips for experienced campers.

 The canoeing progression is as follows: